-Victoria’s Secret Model Alessandra Ambrosio Stuns In A Red Hot Cut-Out Swimsuit
+Victoria’s Secret Model Alessandra Ambrosio Stuns In A Red-Hot, Cut-Out Swimsuit

 But most importantly, the mom of two admits that she knows having the perfect body isn’t everything, which is something she’s passing along to her daughter.

 “Having a perfect body isn’t everything.
 I want my daughter to be nice, have a good education and be disciplined,” Alessandra – who’s mom to 10-year-old daughter Anja as well as 6-year-old son Noah – said.

-She then added, “That’s what makes people like her.
+“That’s what makes people like her.
 A perfect butt doesn’t make an amazing person.
 It’s about feeling confident.”